tldr-pages/tldr/pages/linux/btrfs.md

 # btrfs

-> A modern copy on write (CoW) filesystem for Linux.
+> A filesystem based on the copy-on-write (COW) principle for Linux.

 - Create subvolume: